 Council's Rivercare Program is initially focused on the Wingecarribee River at Burradoo with plans to expand across the Shire.

-The Rivercare Program has commenced at the Bong Bong Common and working bees will continue every third Friday of the month from 9am at the unmade end of Werrington Street, Burradoo.
+The Rivercare Program has commenced at the Bong Bong Common.
 New volunteers are always welcome.

-Establishing a Rivercare Group is a relatively simple process.
-If you are interested in working on Council-owned or managed land on the Wingecarribee River or on another waterway, complete the Request to establish a new group form and email it or drop it into Council.
+Establishing a Rivercare or Bushcare Group is a relatively simple process.
+If you are interested in working on Council-owned or managed land on the Wingecarribee River or on another waterway, complete the following form:

 The Wingecarribee River flows through the heart of the Highlands, starting its journey in the east near Robertson and finishing where it joins the Wollondilly River on the western boundary of the Shire in Bullio.

 Along its 80 km journey, the Wingecarribee River passes through extensive rural landscapes in the east, and more rugged landscapes to the west with steep-sided gorges.
-The river itself is a Crown Waterway, meaning it is owned and managed by the NSW Department of Primary Industries (see link below).
+The river itself is a Crown Waterway, meaning it is owned and managed by the NSW Department of Primary Industries.

 Whilst the majority of land along the banks of the River are privately owned, some important sections are in public ownership.
 These include: